Hash House Harriers: Trail markings

-Each hare should explain their markings at the start of the trail, as some marks like X or O may have completely different meanings depending on the local custom and can sometimes even vary from hare to hare within the same kennel.
+Each hare should explain their markings at the start of the trail, as some marks like X or O may have completely different meanings depending on the local custom, and can sometimes even vary from hare to hare within the same kennel.

-Many clubs around the world still use shredded or small squares of paper, but due to litter laws and other environmental concerns, most clubs have transitioned to chalk or flour, but other substances may be used too, e.g. sawdust, colored powder, pieces of toilet paper.
-Trails have been laid in cereal, Kool-Ade, Tang, biodegradable marking ribbon, tape and even mustard.
+Many clubs around the world still use shredded or small squares of paper, but due to littering laws and other environmental concerns, most clubs have transitioned to chalk or flour, but other substances may be used too, e.g. sawdust, colored powder, pieces of toilet paper.
+Trails have been laid in cereal, Kool-Ade, Tang, biodegradable marking ribbon, tape, and even mustard.